 carbohydrates.
 Saffron tea and

-Slippery elm bark water were consumed daily.
+slippery elm bark water were consumed daily.
 The

 five psoriasis cases, ranging from mild to severe at the study onset, improved